 Blondie is no longer the shut down little soldier following orders.
 Instead, she has grown into a confident and beautiful mare with sparkling eyes.

-We are working on both emotional and physical balance, and even though we have not yet started “serious” physical work, the effect of thoughtful training already shows in her balance and posture.
+We are working on both emotional and physical balance.
+The effect of thoughtful training shows in her balance and posture even without “serious” dressage work.

 The bigger picture